 Rosslind Ramsubagh...
-Very informitive, you and your work are treasures.
+Very informative, you and your work are treasures.
 Keep it up.
 I can identify with those people.
 I belong to the era.

 Dennis Rogers...
-I too was a member of the Mitchell Brothers Combo, playing the Guitar.
+I too was a member of the Mitchell Brothers Combo, playing guitar.
 Also, the Clive Villareul Combo with Robert Henry, Victor and others from Caratal Road.